alttester/AltTester-Unity-SDK/docs/pages/get-started.md

     .. tab:: Java

-        AltUnity Java Client is available as a maven package or as a standalone jar.
-Use one of the following methods to import the client in your tests project.
+        AltUnity Java Driver is available as a maven package or as a standalone jar.
+Use one of the following methods to import the driver in your tests project.

-            **Method 1**: Add AltUnity Java Client as a dependency in your **pom.xml** file:
+            **Method 1**: Add AltUnity Java Driver as a dependency in your **pom.xml** file:

             .. code-block:: xml